Notice of privacy practices

 You may complain to us or to the Secretary of Health and Human Services if you believe your privacy rights have been violated by us.
 You may file a complaint with us by notifying our Privacy Contact of your complaint.
 We will not retaliate against you or you for the filing of such a complaint.

-You may reach our Privacy Contact, Marc Jones at binx health, firstname.lastname@example.org.
+You may reach our Privacy Contact, by contacting our privacy contact by email at, firstname.lastname@example.org.
 Marc can provide further information about this Notice and the policies and procedures set forth herein.